 Phone: 970-262-7304

-How To Verify Who or if Someone Has a Warrant Out for Their Arrest
+How To Determine Who or if Someone Has a Warrant Out for Their Arrest (Summit County CO)

 A bench warrant can be issued by the court when someone fails to do something required of them as part of a legal process.
 One common example is failure to come to court when required – known as failure to appear.
 Other reasons are failure to comply with a subpoena, failure to pay a court fine or restitution ordered by the court, or failure to make required child support payments.